Stanley-blik/Stanley-blik/README.md

 - 👋 Hi, I’m @Stanley-blik
 - 👀 I’m interested in Programming and ethical hacking
+- 🌐 I'm good at Web Development (Good at HTML, CSS, Bulma CSS, JavaScript, Firebase Integration)
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning android App Development (Using Kotlin and Firebase for Backend)
 - 💞️ I’m looking to collaborate on ethical hacking principles
 - 📫 How to reach me: Whatsapp (254)754218952
 - 😄 Pronouns: Aspiring cyber security engineer